-- A. All standard testing equipment required to perform startup and initial checkout and required functional performance testing shall be provided by the Division contractor for the equipment being tested.
-For example, the mechanical or controls contractor of Division 23 shall ultimately be responsible for all standard testing equipment for the HVAC system in Division 23.
-Likewise, the electrical contractor has Division 26, and Plumbing contractor has Division 22 - B. Special equipment, tools, instruments, and setup software (only available from vendor/Subs, specific to a piece of equipment) required for testing equipment, according to these Contract Documents shall be provided by the Contractor and left on site, for the CxA and the test/adjust/balance (TAB) firm to use during TAB, functional testing, seasonal testing, and deferred testing.
-The equipment, tools, instruments, and setup software will be returned to the vendor/Subs after successful conclusion of the commissioning effort. - C. The controls contractor shall provide the CxA with temporary software license to be loaded on the CxA's and/or TAB firm's computer, and any necessary network connection cables, for accessing the direct digital control system field panels for system testing.
+- A. All standard testing equipment required to perform startup and initial checkout and required functional performance testing shall be provided by the Division contractor for the equipment or system being tested.
+For example, the contractors associated with Divisions 3, 4, 5, 7, 8 relative to envelope systems shall ultimately be responsible for all envelope testing support and certain test appurtenances to support testing.
+The mechanical or controls contractor of Division 23 shall ultimately be responsible for all standard testing equipment for the HVAC system in Division 23.
+Likewise, the electrical contractor has Division 26, and Plumbing contractor has Division 22 - B. Special equipment, tools, instruments, and setup software (only available from vendor/Subcontractors, specific to a system or piece of equipment) required for testing, according to these Contract Documents shall be provided by the Contractor and left on site for the CxA/BECxA and supporting subcontractor to use to support functional testing, seasonal testing, and deferred testing.
+The equipment, tools, instruments, and setup software will be returned to the vendor/Subcontractor after successful conclusion of the commissioning effort. - C. The controls contractor shall provide the CxA with a temporary software license to be loaded on the CxA's and/or TAB firm's computer, and any necessary network connection cables, for accessing the direct digital control system field panels for system testing.
 If applicable, the controls contractor shall also provide a palm device with attachments, software, and cables, to check setpoint values of terminal device controllers.
 The controls contractor shall provide the CxA with log-on ID and password for remote connection to direct digital control system.
-All of the software and misc interface appurtenances provided to the CxA will be returned at the successful conclusion of the commissioning effort.

-D. All testing equipment used by the contractors shall be of sufficient quality and accuracy to test and/or measure system performance with the tolerances specified by the Engineer of Record in the Contract Documents.
+All of the software and misc interface appurtenances provided to the CxA will be returned at the successful conclusion of the commissioning effort. - D. All testing equipment used by the contractors shall be of sufficient quality and accuracy to test and/or measure system performance with the tolerances specified by the Engineer of Record in the Contract Documents.
 If not otherwise noted, the following minimum requirements shall apply: Temperature sensors and digital thermometers shall have a certified calibration within the past year to an accuracy of 0.1°F and a resolution of +/- 0.1°F. Humidity sensors shall have a certified calibration within the past 6 months and a resolution of +/- 1%.
-Pressure sensors shall have an accuracy of + or - 2.0% of the value range being measured (not full range of meter) and have been calibrated within the last year.
+Pressure sensors shall have an accuracy of + or 2.0% of the value range being measured (not full range of meter) and have been calibrated within the last year.
 Accuracy of other sensors shall be at least twice that of the instrumentation being used.
 All equipment shall be calibrated according to the manufacturer's recommended intervals, in addition to just after being dropped or damaged.
 Calibration tags shall be affixed or certificates readily available.